Urban Assembly School for Applied Math & Science

 Arts Leadership Team

-Ingrid Chung, assistant principal- firstname.lastname@example.org
+Ingrid Chung, principal- firstname.lastname@example.org

 Eric Azcuy, art teacher- email@example.com